 - Shortage of raw materials is the principal concern.
 There are very few straw suppliers and harvests are governed by the weather.
 The craft depends upon the growing of old varieties of spring sown crops.

 - Training is difficult to find and restricted to one/two-day courses, but these are not regular and are regional.

 - There are no consistent pathways to learning, or current literature.
-The only publications are the Guild News, publication of the Guild of Straw Craftsmen supplying information and Corn Dolly Newsletter which supplies designs and information.
+The only publications are the Straw Craftsmen News, publication of the Straw Craftsmen supplying information and Corn Dolly Newsletter which supplies designs and information.

 - Whilst there is a demand for the products, selling price is always a problem.
 Perception of the craft’s origins and of straw’s longevity seem to affect monetary values attached to the products.